MikeYaye/anitomy.NET/README.md

 Install-Package Anitomy.NET
 ```

+## Compatibility
+Because this library uses .NET standard 1.1 you can use it on a wide variety of platforms.
+See [this list](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard1.1.md#platform-support) for the minimum platform versions.

 # C# Example
 After putting `using AnitomyNET;` at the top of your code, you can parse a filename with the following code:
 ``` C#